How To Brush A Cat's Teeth Without Losing Your Fingers

 You can do it! 🦷✨

-The thought of brushing your cat’s teeth may seem scary (for both you and your cat!), but it’s worth it in the long run.
+The thought of brushing your cat’s teeth may seem scary (for both you and your cat!), but it’s worth it in the long run since it’s a crucial part of his dental care.

 Dental problems are common in cats, so it’s important to learn how to brush a cat’s teeth and put him on a regular brushing routine.